 XTANDI® (enzalutamide) capsules Legal Notice

-Astellas Pharma US, Inc. (Astellas) and Medivation, Inc. offer a product and select services to diagnose and treat disease.
+Astellas Pharma US, Inc. (Astellas) and Pfizer Inc. offer a product and select services to diagnose and treat disease.
 Their prescription medicines for use by healthcare professionals are regulated by government agencies in each of the countries in which they do business, such as the Food and Drug Administration in the United States (U.S.).
 These regulations often restrict the prescribing information that can be disclosed to the public so that you need to consult with your healthcare professional.
 You may also need to visit other healthcare web sites to find out more about prescription products.

-This web site has been developed as a service of Astellas and Medivation, Inc. Like any other service, in spite of our best efforts the information in this web site may become out of date over time.
+This web site has been developed as a service of Astellas and Pfizer Inc. Like any other service, in spite of our best efforts the information in this web site may become out of date over time.
 Nothing on this web site should be construed as the giving of advice or the making of a recommendation and it should not be relied on as the basis for any decision or action.
 It is important that you rely only on the advice of a healthcare professional to advise you on your specific situation.
 YOU SHOULD NEVER DISREGARD OR DELAY SEEKING MEDICAL ADVICE BECAUSE OF SOMETHING THAT YOU HAVE SEEN ON THIS SITE.
 PLEASE CONSULT WITH YOUR DOCTOR, OR OTHER QUALIFIED HEALTH CARE PROFESSIONAL, BEFORE USING ANY OBLIGATIONS DISCUSSED ON THIS SITE.
-Astellas and Medivation, Inc. accept no liability for the accuracy or completeness or use of, nor any liability to update, the information contained on this web site.
+Astellas and Pfizer Inc. accept no liability for the accuracy or completeness or use of, nor any liability to update, the information contained on this web site.
 These materials are provided "as is" without warranty of any kind, either expressed or implied, including, but not limited to, the implied warranties of merchantability, fitness for a particular purpose, or non-infringement.
 Some jurisdictions do not allow the exclusion of implied warranties, so the above exclusion may not apply to you.

-Nothing on this web site constitutes an invitation or offer to invest or deal in the securities or ADRs of Astellas or Medivation, Inc. In particular, actual results and developments may be materially different from any forecast, opinion or expectation expressed on this web site and the past performance of the price of securities must not be relied on as a guide to their future performance.
+Nothing on this web site constitutes an invitation or offer to invest or deal in the securities or ADRs of Astellas or Pfizer Inc. In particular, actual results and developments may be materially different from any forecast, opinion or expectation expressed on this web site and the past performance of the price of securities must not be relied on as a guide to their future performance.

 COPYRIGHT AND INTELLECTUAL PROPERTY